Admissible pairs and $p$-adic Hodge structures II: The bi-analytic Ax-Lindemann theorem: Introduction

-The first tower consists of \'{e}tale covers of $\Gr_{[\mu]}^{b-\adm}$ via $\pi_{\mc{L}_\et}$ while the second consists of \'{e}tale covers of $X_{[\mu]}$ via $\pi_{\mc{L}_\dR}$.
+The first tower consists of \'{e}tale covers of $\Gr_{[\mu], L([\mu])}^{b-\adm}$ via $\pi_{\mc{L}_\et}$ while the second consists of \'{e}tale covers of $X_{[\mu], L([\mu])}$ via $\pi_{\mc{L}_\dR}$.

 In complex bi-algebraic geometry \cite{klingler-ullmo-yafaev:bialgebraic}, an Ax-Lindemann theorem compares closed subvarieties for two different algebraic structures on a complex analytic variety (we recall the statement for Shimura varieties below in \cref{theorem.complex-al-sv}).
 Our bi-analytic Ax-Lindemann theorem compares closed rigid analytic subvarieties arising in the two different limit presentations \eqref{eq.intro-limit-presentations} of $\mc{M}_{C}$.
-To simplify notation, in the introduction we will state the result only in the case that $[\mu]$ is minuscule (that is, the adjoint action of $[\mu]$ on $\Lie G$ has weights in $\{-1,0,1\}$); {\bf we impose this minuscule condition for the rest of \cref{ss.intro-ax-lind}} (see \cref{theorem.ax-lindemann-general} for the general case).
-This hypothesis is equivalent to requiring that the maps $\BB$ in \eqref{eq.intro-period-diagram-general} are isomorphisms; $\Gr_{[\mu]}^{b-\adm}=\Fl_{[\mu^{-1}]}^{b-\adm}$ is thus rigid analytic over $L([\mu])$ as an open subset of the flag variety and similarly for $X_{[\mu]}$ (in general these are not rigid analytic but still admit many natural rigid analytic subdiamonds that can be described using loci on the flag variety satisfying Griffiths transversality).
+To simplify notation, in the introduction we will state the result only in the case that $[\mu]$ is minuscule (that is, the adjoint action of $[\mu]$ on $\Lie\+ G$ has weights in $\{-1,0,1\}$); {\bf we impose this minuscule condition for the rest of \cref{ss.intro-ax-lind}} (see \cref{theorem.ax-lindemann-general} for the general case).
+This hypothesis is equivalent to requiring that the maps $\BB$ in \eqref{eq.intro-period-diagram-general} are isomorphisms so that $\Gr_{[\mu]}^{b-\adm}=\Fl_{[\mu^{-1}]}^{b-\adm, \diamond}$ for $\Fl_{[\mu^{-1}]}^{b-\adm}$ an open rigid analytic subvariety of $\Fl_{[\mu^{-1}]}/\Qpbreve([\mu])$, and similarly for $X_{[\mu]}$.
+In the non-minuscule case these period domains may not be rigid analytic, but, by \cref{theorem.bdr-aff-grass-properties}-(4), they always admit many natural rigid analytic subdiamonds that can be described using loci on the flag variety satisfying Griffiths transversality.